 Whether you are sipping poolside or bundled up on the couch, this is the perfect beverage to satisfy and comfort your tastebuds.

-It’s important to note that brewing homemade kombucha is almost always a two-step fermentation process.
+It’s important to note that making homemade kombucha is almost always a two-step fermentation process.
 Brewing kombucha is only a one-step process for those who prefer an unflavored flat kombucha.
-Otherwise, the steps consist of a primary fermentation and secondary fermentation.
+Otherwise, the steps consist of a primary fermentation and a secondary fermentation.

-Since this recipe is for the secondary fermentation, to make this recipe, you’ll need to have kombucha that has finished the primary fermentation and ready to bottle
+💡Since this recipe is for the secondary fermentation, to make this recipe, you’ll need to have kombucha that has finished the primary fermentation and is ready to bottle.

 This recipe makes one 16 fluid ounce bottle.
 For a 1-gallon batch, make 7 16 ounce bottles of kombucha or times the ingredients by 7.
 Before beginning this recipe, prepare the following: